 Figure 2 shows the vertical distributions of the streamwise water velocity.
 The water velocities in the three different wind-wave tanks at Kyoto University, Kindai University, and IAP RAS are separately shown in each subfigure.
-In Fig. 2a, the bulk velocity of water $U{\rm BULK}$ shows negative values ( $U{\rm BULK} = -0.16$ to -0.01 m s-1) at Kyoto University, which is generated as the counterflow against the Stokes drift at the wavy water surface.
-In Fig. 2b, the bulk velocity of water demonstrates positive values ( $U{\rm BULK}$ = 0.019 to 0.044 m/s) at IAP RAS, because the wind-wave flume is submerged; thus, the Stokes drift on the wavy water surface does not provide the counterflow for the bulk water, unlike in the closed tank at Kyoto University.
-This is because the wind-wave tank at IAP RAS is an open tank; thus, the Stokes drift on the wavy water surface does not provide the counterflow for the bulk water, unlike in the closed tank at Kyoto University.
+In Fig. 2a, the bulk velocity of water U{BULK} shows negative values ($U{\text{BULK}} = -0.16 \text{ to } -0.01 \text{ m s}^{-1}$) at Kyoto University, which is generated as the counterflow against the Stokes drift at the wavy water surface.
+In Fig. 2b, the bulk velocity of water demonstrates positive values ($U{\rm BULK}$ = 0.019 to 0.044 m/s) at IAP RAS, because the wind-wave flume is submerged; thus, the Stokes drift on the wavy water surface does not provide the counterflow for the bulk water, unlike in the closed tank at Kyoto University.
 From Fig. 2c, it is clear that the bulk velocities of the water vary in each case at Kindai University with the use of the pump.
-Furthermore, the water bulk velocities change from negative to positive ( $U{\rm BULK} = -0.13$ to -0.17 m s-1).
-The bulk velocities of water were defined as the mean velocity with z = -0.4 to -0.25 m (see dotted lines in Fig. 2), and the velocities are listed in Table 1.
+Furthermore, the water bulk velocities change from negative to positive ($U{\rm BULK} = -0.13$ to -0.17 m s^{-1}).
+The bulk velocities of water were defined as the mean velocity with z =-0.4 to -0.25 m (see dotted lines in Fig. 2), and the velocities are listed in Table 1.
 Experiments were performed under 27 different conditions, with the bulk velocity of water provided in the three different wind-wave tanks.
-The surface velocities of water, USURF, also varied in the three tanks with respect to wind speed (see Fig. 2).
-The $U{\text{SURF}}$ values were estimated by the linear extrapolation lines (dashed lines) as the water velocity at the surface (z = 0 m) shown in Fig. 2, and the velocities are listed in Table 1.
+The surface velocities of water, U{SURF} , also varied in the three tanks with respect to wind speed (see Fig. 2).
+The U{SURF} values were estimated by the linear extrapolation lines (dashed lines) as the water velocity at the surface (z = 0 m) shown in Fig. 2, and the velocities are listed in Table 1.